Secchi93/PyDebrisFlow2D/README.md

 - NPZ snapshots, final maps, GIF animations, material budgets, and JSON diagnostics.
 - A unified verification workflow contained entirely in `test.py`.

-## Model scope and limitations

-PyDebrisFlow2D uses a depth-averaged, single-velocity mixture formulation.
-It is not a full three-dimensional multiphase model and does not solve separate momentum equations for the fluid, fine-solid, and coarse-solid phases.

-Simulation quality depends on the governing assumptions, DEM accuracy, release geometry, initial and boundary conditions, rheological parameters, source-term parameterizations, numerical resolution, calibration data, and observation uncertainty.
-Numerical stability alone does not demonstrate that a simulated event is physically correct.

-Users must independently assess the code, configuration, parameter ranges, conservation diagnostics, mesh and time-step sensitivity, calibration strategy, and suitability of the model for each application.

 ## Repository structure

 ```text